INP-PM/FEDM/README.md

 ## Description

-Finite Element electric Discharge Modelling (FEDM) code utilizes the FEniCS (https://fenicsproject.org) computing platform for fluid modelling of the electrical discharges operating under various conditions.
-The fluid model usually comprises the system of balance equations for particle species, coupled with Poisson's equation and, depending on the used approximation, the electron energy balance equation.
-In practice, it is often required to take into account a large number of particle species and processes, so the manual definition of the balance equations and the source terms becomes a time-consuming, tedious and error-prone process.
-This package automates this procedure by providing a set of functions that allows easy definition of the problem.
-In addition, the package offers a method for the time discretisation of the time-dependent equations using a variable time-step backward differentiation formula with appropriate time-step size control, which are not natively available in the FEniCS.
-This time-discretisation method allows one to tackle the problem of stiff equations that commonly occur in plasma modelling.
+Finite Element Discharge Modelling (FEDM) code utilises the FEniCS (https://fenicsproject.org) computing platform for fluid modelling of the electrical discharges operating under various conditions.
+The code extends FEniCS with features that allow the automated implementation and numerical solution of fully-coupled fluid-Poisson models including an arbitrary number of particle balance equations.
+The fluid-Poisson models comprise the system of balance equations for particle species, coupled with Poisson's equation and, depending on the used approximation, the electron energy balance equation.
+In practice, it is often required to take into account a large number of particle species and processes, so the manual implementation of the balance equations and the source terms becomes a time-consuming, tedious and error-prone process.
+This package automates the procedure by providing a set of functions that allows an easy definition of the problem.
+In addition, the package offers a method for the time discretisation of the time-dependent equations using a variable time-step backward differentiation formula with appropriate time-step size control.
+This time-discretisation method allows one to tackle the problem of stiff equations that commonly occur in plasma modelling due to the very different time scales of the various reaction processes.

 ## Build status